wettoast4/micro-editor_wordCompletion/README.md

 1. Move the cursor to the right edge of a half-finished word.
 2. Press Ctrl-e, type 'wordCompletion' then Enter.
-3. If there is only one candidate, the rest of the word is imidiately filled.
+3. If there is only one candidate, the rest of the word is immediately filled.

-    Otherwise, an instant pane opens and shows indexed candidates.
+    Otherwise, a pane opens at the bottom and shows indexed candidates.
     Type one of indexes and Enter.

 ## Installation